Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers

-The corresponding spatial profiles of the torque components can be easily deduced as spatial derivatives of the corresponding spin current components $\bm N_i = \gamma (d_S/d_F)\partial_x J_x^i$.
-For a nonsuperconducting ferromagnetic system the thermally induced spin torque can be written as \cite{Kovalev2009} $ \bm N = a~ \partial_x \bm m + b~ \bm m \times \partial_x \bm m $, where $\bm m = \bm M/M$.
-Both coefficients $a$ and $b$ are phenomenological parameters.
-They are proportional to the temperature gradient in the framework of the linear response theory.
-The first (second) term can be related to electron spins following (mistracking) the magnetic texture.
-Therefore, $a$ accounts for the adiabatic contribution to the torque and $b$ describes the nonadiabatic contribution.
+The torque can be obtained via the spin current according to Eq.~(\ref{torque}).
+In general, any spin torque can be written as $ \bm N = a~ \partial_x \bm m + b~ \bm m \times \partial_x \bm m $, where $\bm m = \bm M/M$.
+The first (second) term can be related to electron spins following (being misaligned to) the magnetic texture.
+In the framework of the linear response theory the coefficients $a$ and $b$ are proportional to the temperature gradient.
+For the plane DW under consideration $N_x$ and $N_y$ components contribute to the adiabatic torque and $N_z$ gives rise to the nonadiabatic contribution.